unoplatform/uno.toolkit.ui/doc/controls/ShadowContainer.md

 ## Theme Switching support

-To ensure that the Shadows feature seamlessly integrates with [Theme Switching](xref:Uno.Features.Themes), it's essential to include each shadow definition within the Theme Dictionary.
-By doing so, you'll enable consistent shadow rendering across different themes.
+To ensure that the Shadows feature seamlessly integrates with [Theme Switching](xref:Uno.Features.Themes), it's essential to include the shadow collection within the theme dictionary.

-Here's a snippet demonstrating how to structure your Theme Dictionary for shadow support:
+Here's a snippet demonstrating how to structure your theme dictionary for proper shadow support:

 ```xml
 xmlns:utu="using:Uno.Toolkit.UI"